What It Is

 This also means that you will not be listed in university announcements regarding honors or awards nor in commencement materials, including but not limited to commencement ceremony programs, press releases or other graduation-related materials.

-Change Your Privacy Status
+Changing Your Privacy Status